zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Live Metrics Stream is highlighted in the left-hand menu on the Application Insights blade.](media/app-insights-live-metrics-stream.png "Application Insights")

-    > **NOTE**: You may see a message that your app is offline.
+    > **Note**: You may see a message that your app is offline.
 We will address this below.

 6. Leave the Live Metrics Stream window open for reference in the next task.